MathuxNY-73/hackerrank-problems/README.md

 ### Friends (BattleDev March 2018)
 [Problem link](https://www.isograd.com/FR/solutionconcours.php#)

-### The Great XOR
-This is a Bit Manipulation problem from hackerrank.
-The goal is to find the number of long integer a satisfying the following:
-  - a XOR x > x
-  - 0 < a < x
-where x is given as an input.

-I solved this problem using the C language.
-[Problem link](https://www.hackerrank.com/challenges/the-great-xor/problem)
-As of June 27<sup>th</sup>, 2018:
-- [X] Find a first working solution on the sample input
-- [X] Submit first solution.
-Got timeout on bigger inputs
-- [X] Find a second solution on the sample input
-- [X] Submit second solution.
-Got correct
-- [X] Problem solved

 ### Find the running Median
 This is a heap data structure challenge from hackerrank.
 The goal is to find the running median of an array by considering one more number at each step.